howardc64/NYS-non-resident-RSU/README.txt

 - Prompt ordering probably matters. workday agent starts by building a travel list with estimated travel windows.
 This knowledge is necessary for later prompts to determine if any time is left in NYS on a normal work day schedule to consider NYS work day.

 - If travel heavy like this example, run the first prompt repeatedly to make sure get a good travel log while cleaning up data set and prompt.
 Correctly built travel log is key for the remaining tasks.

+==== HUGE ACCURACY IMPROVEMENT

+- supply previously made excel output as input to the new run greatly improves correctness.
+AI can use it to check its new efforts.